slalomsk8er/check_snmp_proc.sh/README.md

 # check_snmp_proc.sh
 ## This is small Nagios plugin for checking status of processes (or quantity of them) via SNMP</H5>

+This plugin uses the [utils.sh from monitoring-plugins.org](https://github.com/monitoring-plugins/monitoring-plugins/blob/v2.2/plugins-scripts/utils.sh.in) to be able to use ranges for warning and critical thresholds.

 ### Usage:
 ```
 ./check_snmp_proc -H 127.0.0.1 -C public -N ssh -w 3 -c 0